mutantstandard/standard/spectrum/aliases.md

 # Codepoint sequence aliases

-At the time the transgender flag was added to Mutant Standard's PUA, it was not anticipated that other vendors would decide to encode it as a symbol, but WhatsApp did, followed by Unicode.
+At the time the transgender flag was added to Mutant Standard's PUA area, it was not anticipated that other vendors would decide to encode it as a symbol, but WhatsApp did, which was then enshrined in the Unicode Standard.

 This means that Mutant has a completely different alternate encoding to the same symbol that Unicode also has a codepoint sequence for.

-Mutant recommends treating each of these sequences as pointing to an identical symbol, but take precedence with Unicode's version when it comes to user input systems.
+Mutant recommends treating each of these sequences as pointing to an identical symbol, but prioritise Unicode's version when it comes to user input systems.

 | Unicode codepoint(s) (U+) | Unicode name | Mutant codepoint(s) (U+) | Mutant name |
 | ---- | ---- | ---- | ---- |